rorycl/sshagentca/README.md

     > run 'ssh-add -l' to view
     > goodbye

+    # Put id_ca.pub in /etc/ssh/ on the remote server
+    # configure the remote server's sshd server with
+    # TrustedUserCAKeys = id_ca.pub (from above)
-    # now connect to remote server which has the ca public key and
+    # connect to the remote server
-    # principals files configured, remembering to specify "-A" to forward
-    # the agent if needed, for example for sudo authentication, if configured
-    ssh userthatcansudo@remoteserver -A
+    ssh user@remoteserver

 Certificates from `sshagentca` can be conveniently used with [pam-ussh](https://github.com/uber/pam-ussh) to control sudo privileges